HistoryThis section has been translated automatically.

-- Alternative (experimental): Avotermin (TGF-beta3), a potent antifibrinolytic cytokine, which is applied in fresh incision wounds (placebo-controlled studies are available).
+- Alternative (experimental): Avotermin (TGF-beta3), a potent antifibrinolytic cytokine applied to fresh incisional wounds (placebo-controlled studies are available).

-- Alternative (experimental): Treatment of large-area keloids by tattooing ("pricking with a prick needle") of a bleomycin solution (concentration 1.5 IU/ml and 40 punctures/mm2) represents a good therapeutic alternative.
+- Alternative (experimental): Treatment of extensive keloids by tattooing ("pricking with a prick needle") a bleomycin solution (concentration 1.5 IU/ml and 40 pricks/mm2) is a good alternative therapy.

-- Alternative therapy, topical: (level of evidence III): Onion extracts, heparin or allantoin should inhibit the excessive fibroblast proliferation.
+- Alternative therapy, topical: (level of evidence III): Onion extracts, heparin, or allantoin should inhibit excessive fibroblast proliferation.
 In the therapy-free interval, massage the keloid several times with a scar therapeutic agent (e.g. Contractubex) for several minutes, but the success is usually rather moderate.

-- Alternatively, as an ultimate ratio and absolute resistance to therapy, combination therapy of local corticoid injection immediately following the operation, compression or soft X-ray radiation (ED: 3 Gy at weekly intervals, GD: 12 Gy).
+- Alternatively, as ultima ratio and absolute therapy resistance: combination therapy of local corticosteroid injection immediately following surgery, compression or soft X-ray irradiation (ED: 3 Gy at weekly intervals, GD: 12 Gy).

 - Concluding general remarks:

-- In many cases, due to the complexity of the pathogenesis and the unpredictable response of the treatment to be chosen, a combination of several therapeutic procedures is recommended, such as compression and/or silicone-gel foil and/or (in the absence of success) surgical procedures, possibly with internal mass reduction and directly following cryosurgery or compression and/or repeated cryosurgery.
+- In many cases, because of the complexity of the pathogenesis and the unpredictable response of the treatment to be chosen, a combination of several therapeutic procedures is recommended, such as compression and/or silicone gel sheeting and/or (in the absence of success) surgical procedure, possibly with internal mass reduction and immediately following cryosurgery or compression and/or repeated cryosurgery.

-- The procedure to be used also depends on the respective localisation, growth behaviour, size of the keloid and the experience of the therapist (e.g. there is no alternative to compression therapy for keloid of the earlobe).
+- The procedure to be used also depends on the particular localization, growth behavior, size of the keloid and the experience of the therapist (e.g., there is no alternative for compression therapy in keloid of the earlobe).

-- Apart from the evidence, the personal experience of the therapist is of decisive importance, as he or she knows how to handle the therapeutic agents to be used safely!
+- In addition to evidence, the personal experience of the therapist, who knows how to safely handle the therapeutic agents to be used, is of decisive importance!

 ProphylaxisThis section has been translated automatically.

 Prevention!
 Consider the risks of keloid formation before every operation!
 Avoidance of elective surgery in predisposed patients (own and family history) at a young age, as well as in predisposed areas such as the décolleté, shoulder and back region.

 If surgery cannot be avoided, care should be taken to ensure tension-free sutures when closing the wound.

 Patch application for 12 weeks can significantly reduce the risk of keloid.

 In addition, silicone gels or plasters (see above) can be applied after epithelialization.

 LiteratureThis section has been translated automatically.